EMDR changes lives! Since I began using EMDR in 1995, I have seen miraculous change and healing in 1000’s of people.

 I have 23 years of experience as an EMDR therapist.
 I am Certified in this modality and am a EMDR Approved Consultant (supervisor, consultations to other therapists who would like to become certified).
 In addition, I facilitate EMDR basic and advanced training's.

-For many years, I’ve served & chaired the EMDR International Association on the membership committee as well as being consulted by the Standards & Training Committee.
+For many years, I’ve served & chaired the EMDR International Association on the membership committee

 I am very passionate about the gift of EMDR.
 It is an art as much as it is a science.
 I do hope you try this, with me or some else with the proper training and experience.
 You will not be disappointed!